 Now you’re likely wondering how to swap out your furnace filter.
 Obviously this will change depending on what furnace you have, but typically:

-At Stark Services, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Stark Services, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 817-668-6689 or arrange an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to expose an open compartment.